 General.
 This cover page contains certain information for quick reference only.
-It is not intended to be a summary of the security or terms of the water revenue bonds captioned above (the "2016 Series AB Bonds").
+It is not intended to be a summary of the security or terms of the water revenue bonds captioned above (the "2016 Series C Bonds").
 Potential investors are instructed to read the entire Official Statement, including the appendices hereto, to obtain information essential to making an informed investment decision.

 Authority for Issuance.
-The Public Utilities Commission of the City and County of San Francisco (the "SFPUC") is issuing the 2016 Series AB Bonds in two Sub-Series, the San Francisco Water Revenue Bonds, 2016 Series AB, 2016 Sub-Series A Bonds (Refunding) (the "2016 Sub-Series A Bonds"), and the San Francisco Water Revenue Bonds, 2016 Series AB, 2016 Sub-Series B Bonds (Refunding) (the "2016 Sub-Series B Bonds"), pursuant to authority granted by the Charter of the City and County of San Francisco (the "City").
-The 2016 Sub-Series A Bonds will be issued under a Twenty-First Supplemental Indenture, dated as of October 1, 2016 (the "Twenty-First Supplemental Indenture"), by and between the SFPUC and U.S. Bank National Association, as trustee (the "Trustee"), which supplements the Amended and Restated Indenture, dated as of August 1, 2002, by and between the SFPUC and the Trustee (as supplemented and amended to date, the "Indenture").
-The 2016 Sub-Series B Bonds will be issued under a Twenty-Second Supplemental Indenture, dated as of October 1, 2016 (the "Twenty-Second Supplemental Indenture"), by and between the SFPUC and the Trustee, which supplements the Indenture.
+The Public Utilities Commission of the City and County of San Francisco (the "SFPUC") is issuing the 2016 Series C Bonds, pursuant to authority granted by the Charter of the City and County of San Francisco (the "City").
+The 2016 C Bonds will be issued under a Twenty-Third Supplemental Indenture, dated as of October 1, 2016, by and between the SFPUC and U.S. Bank National Association, as trustee (the "Trustee"), which supplements the Amended and Restated Indenture, dated as of August 1, 2002, by and between the SFPUC and the Trustee (as supplemented and amended to date, the "Indenture").
 See "SECURITY FOR THE BONDS."